Eslam-Radwan/SAAD-FCIS-ASU/README.md

+# System Analysis and Design Lectures Extraction

-I have used deepseek and chatgpt to convert lectures to markdown representation here the used prompts
+- I have used [deepseek](https://www.deepseek.com/) to convert lectures to markdown representation.

+## Here is the used prompt:

 ```
-deepseek:

-1- Extract all text without removing any content.
-Replace all figures or images with the word '[FIGURE]', and ensure the formatting remains consistent and easily readable.

-2- format while keeping all figures and add bullet points and comparison tables if needed

-3- reformat while keeping everything
+Extract all text without removing any content.
+Replace all figures or images with the word '[FIGURE]', and ensure the formatting remains consistent and easily readable. and format while keeping all figures and add bullet points and comparison tables if needed and reformat while keeping everything

 ```